tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 So I ripped a 8GB RAM module off my co-workers' Mac mini (with permission from the COO, of course) because an admin person does not need 16GB of RAM to do edit spreadsheets.
-Eventually an extra 8GB RAM saved my Mac from freezing while compiling Android apps.
+An extra 8GB RAM saved my Mac from freezing while compiling Android apps.

 <figure>